 - Even if you run a flawless meeting, most attendees will forget 90% of what they learned before they ever screen the first subject.

-This means the real costs and challenges of getting everyone up to speed are much greater than the initial budget allocated for the PI meeting.
+This means the real costs and challenges of getting everyone up to speed are much greater than the initial budget allocated for the investigator meeting.

 Let’s Prepare Content Based on What Attendees Already Know.

 In preparing content for PI meetings, we typically start by guessing what attendees know and don’t know.
 We also guess about what content they will find challenging and what they will find easy.
 There’s no reason to play this guessing game today and waste valuable time during the meeting.
 Instead, invest in assessing your meeting attendees’ knowledge before finalizing meeting content — and make time spent at the meeting both more productive for you and more engaging for attendees.

 How might this be accomplished?
 Some sponsors distribute a survey or ask for feedback after sharing a protocol synopsis.
 However, these informal approaches yield minimal feedback and insight from a limited number of potential attendees.
 A more novel, digital-based approach can be designed to engage PIs and Study Coordinators around content and critical questions ahead of time, providing valuable insight to meeting planners and content developers.

 Let’s Properly Train Those People Who Won’t Attend the Investigator Meeting.